NextGenTransportationSimulation/Digital-Twin-Behavior-Model/README.md

 # Digital-Twin-Behavior-Model

-This repositary builds models to simulate and predict human travel behaviors.
+This repository builds models to simulate and predict human travel behaviors.